shourya2002-geek/shourya2002-geek/README.md

 ## I'm a Software Engineer

 - I develop software which affects people's lives at scale.
-- I possess a strong interest in Deep Learning, and Machine Learning and Dev.
+- I possess a strong interest in Deep Learning, Machine Learning and Dev.
 - You can generally find me working on personal and collaborative projects.